-Our founder Dave King MBE has been working with vulnerable people in Maidstone for over 30 years.
-The charity was launched in 2003 to expand upon Dave’s work and has setup various initiatives over the years to support this vision and adapt to changing circumstance.
+Our founder Dave King MBE has been working with vulnerable children and young people in Maidstone for over 30 years.
+The charity was launched in 2003 to expand upon Dave’s work and has supported hundreds of vulnerable and disadvantaged children and young people in Maidstone.
+The charity has also setup various initiatives over the years including a free Counselling Programme, Mentoring Programmes, Community Football teams, one-to-one education, an Alternative Curriculum School and Family Support Programmes to help support this vision and adapt to changing circumstance.

 CAN YOU FUND IT?